tribesonecommunity/discord-bots/README.md

 ## Installation
 Installation steps are the same but use `pip install -e .`.
 This allows local changes to be picked up without needing to reinstall the package every time.

+## Pre-commit hook
+This project uses `darker` for formatting in a pre-commit hook.
+Install using `pre-commit install`
 ## Editor
 Recommend using vscode.
 If you do, install these vscode plugins:
 - Python